M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Conclusion

 \section{Conclusion}

 In this study, we present M²IV, a novel representation engineering method for multimodal ICL.
-It leverages unique roles of MHA and MLP branches in residual streams.
+It leverages the unique roles of MHA and MLP branches in residual streams.
 Through training, M²IV achieves complex multimodal understanding and fine-grained semantic distillation, demonstrating SOTA performance on three LVLMs and seven benchmarks with relatively limited training data while maintaining ICL's efficiency.
-The plug-and-play design of VLibrary further expands M²IV's applicability, enabling rapid solutions to many practical challenges in LVLM.
-Overall, M²IV offers a promising new paradigm for both multimodal ICL and LVLM steering, providing valuable insights for further breakthroughs in LVLM.
+The retrieval-then-injection design of VLibrary further expands M²IV's applicability, enabling rapid solutions to many practical challenges in LVLM.
+In general, M²IV offers a promising paradigm for both multimodal ICL and LVLM steering, providing valuable insights for further breakthroughs in the multimodal domain.
+Currently, our method is only applicable to open-source LVLMs.
+In future work, we hope to extend to closed-source LVLMs, possibly by utilizing the trained M²IVs to empower a lightweight language model dedicated to demonstration selection.